 The film shows the struggle behind the scenes for this once so opulent baroque opera, which is now brought onto the stage in a modern way.

-WRITER & DIRECTOR: Roland May CAMERAMEN: Klaus Krieger, Andreas Haas EDITOR: Nicole Fischer COMMISSIONING EDITOR: Martin Schneider (ZDF)
+WRITER & DIRECTOR: Roland May CAMERA: Klaus Krieger, Andreas Haas EDITOR: Nicole Fischer COMMISSIONING EDITOR: Martin Schneider (ZDF)